Are you talking to me? Personas in technical documentation

-Personas have been making their way into technical documentation through a marketing-shaped side door.
+Personas have been making their way into technical manuals through a marketing-shaped side door.
 Product Management and Marketing departments alike have long been using personas to target potential buyers, but their content isn’t the only thing buyers see.

 Nine out of ten potential customers now look at technical documentation before making a purchasing decision, so why should personas not also be used when creating technical product information?

 While statistics on user groups can give us an idea of who we are writing for, personas are used to humanise and target a group of prototypical users.